henriquelalves/SimpleGodotCRTShader/README.md

 # SimpleGodotCRTShader
-A simple Godot (v2.x) shader that simulates CRT Displays.
+A simple Godot shader that simulates CRT Displays.

 ![Without Shader](sample.png)
 ![With Shader](withshader.png)

-# How to install
+## How to install

-**Compatibility**: Thank you MohabMohamed for porting the Shader to Godot 3.x!
-Both projects can be found on their respective folders.
-To test, remember to change the variable values on the shader script.
+You can copy simply copy the CRTShader.shader

+A tutorial on how to install the Shader on Godot 2.x (YouTube): [https://www.youtube.com/watch?v=ydrC-3Uy-aY&feature=youtu.be](https://www.youtube.com/watch?v=ydrC-3Uy-aY&feature=youtu.be)

-## For Godot 2.x
+## For Godot 3.x

-You can use the shader by just copying the "CRTDisplayShader.shd" to your project (it's the Shader raw code).
-But if you don't know how to setup the shader material, you can just use the CRTViewportDisplay:

-1. Copy-paste the "CRTViewportDisplay" folder to your project.
-2. Open the "CRT.scn" on Godot Editor, and set the correct size of the viewport and the frames for your project display size.
-3. Add the main scene of your project as a child of the Viewport node.

-The viewport will than render your project using the CRT Shader.
+You can simply copy the CRTShader.shader code to use on your project; to set it up, just use it in a an TextureRect with a white texture.
+Your game must be running 'under' the node for the CRT Shader to have any effect.

 You can modify the values of the Shader using the Uniform Variables.

-A tutorial on how to install the Shader (YouTube): [https://www.youtube.com/watch?v=ydrC-3Uy-aY&feature=youtu.be](https://www.youtube.com/watch?v=ydrC-3Uy-aY&feature=youtu.be)

-# How the Shader works
+## How the Shader works
 This Shader is made of 3 main components:

 * Distortion: It is the effect that causes the '3D'-like monitor effect.